johnnyhuy/actions-discord-git-webhook/README.md

 > All credits go to the initial release by [baked-libs/discord-webhook](https://github.com/baked-libs/discord-webhook).

-This GitHub Action can produce fancy and more meaningful discord messages for your commits.
-<br>It includes Test results and coverage.

-## :notebook: Requirements

-This currently works only for Maven projects.

-For Test Results and Coverage Reports you will need to use one of the following Maven plugins:

-* `maven-surefire`
-* `maven-failsafe`
-* `jacoco`
+This is a fork of the original Discord Webhook GitHub Action, which was specifically catered towards Java development.
+This is one a slightly more generic one where we just want to post commits via webhooks.

 ## :mailbox_with_no_mail: Inputs

+### `webhook_url`

+**Required** The GitHub webhook URL comprised of both `id` and `token` fields.

 ### `id`

 **Required** This is the id of your Discord webhook, if you copy the webhook url, this will be the first part of it.
+This is ignored if `webhook_url` is set.

 ### `token`

 **Required** Now your Discord webhook token, it's the second part of the url.
+This is ignored if `webhook_url` is set.

 ## :framed_picture: Screenshots

 The standard webhook from GitHub to Discord just dumps the commit messages right into your chat, this is fine but sometimes you just want some extra information.
 Did the commit introduce any new issues?
 Did it even compile successfully?
-That's what this Action is for.<br>
+That's what this Action is for.

 ### :spider_web: Standard Webhook